Spinach Artichoke Stuffed Sourdough Pretzels

 • Place the dough in a clean bowl(you can add a little oil to the bowl to keep the dough from sticking).
 Cover and let the dough rise at room temperature for 8-12 hours. –I like to make mine in the evening and let it rise overnight.

-• sing a rolling pin, carefully roll the cylinder out to about 2 inches wide.
-Place a thin line of filling in the center of the cylinder, leaving roughly 1/2 on either of the filling and a 1/2 inch gap on the ends.
+• Using a rolling pin, carefully roll the cylinder out to about 2 inches wide.
+Place a thin line of filling in the center of the cylinder, leaving roughly 1/2 inch on either side of the filling and a 1/2 inch gap on the ends.

 • Once all the pretzels have been stuffed, cover them with a tea towel and let the pretzels rest for 60 min.

-• After the pretzels are finished resting, preheat the over to 425F.
+• After the pretzels are finished resting, preheat the oven to 425F.

 • Once all the pretzels have been boiled, gently brush them with the egg wash and sprinkle them with salt.